Should I Install a Metal vs Asphalt Shingle Roof?

 Metal roofs are generally maintenance-free, except for periodic cleaning to remove algae and removing branches, leaves, and other debris that collects on the roof and gutters.
 The only real maintenance factor to consider for metal roofs is that the color can fade over the course of many years.

 Asphalt shingles should be monitored and treated for moss buildup that can reduce the lifespan of the roof and look unsightly.
-Like metal roofs, shingle roofs collect leaves and debris and must be cleaned off about once a year.
+Shingle roofs, like metal roofs, require cleaning about once a year to remove leaves and debris that collect on them.

 Installing solar panels

-Solar panels can be easily mounted on metal roofs for less cost than on shingle roofs.
-Another advantage is that metal roofs will last as long or longer than the solar panel installed on it.
+Solar panels can easily mount on metal roofs at a lower cost compared to shingle roofs.
+Another advantage is that metal roofs will last as long or longer than the solar panels installed on them.

-It is common to install solar panels on asphalt shingle roofs and it works well as long as the contractor expertly handles the penetration and flashing details that will prevent moisture from getting under the roof.
-On the down side, when the roof needs to be replaced, it will require the solar panels to be removed and reinstalled on the new roof.
+Most common is to install solar panels on asphalt shingle roofs and it works well.
+This is as long as the contractor correctly completes the penetration and flashing details that prevent moisture from getting under the roof.
+Replacing a roof can be difficult when solar panels are installed because it requires removing and reinstalling the panels on the new roof.

 So, asphalt or metal?

 Both metal and asphalt roofs are aesthetically pleasing and provide an array of colors to choose from that can complement the design of your home.
-Metal roofs have a longer life-span than asphalt roofs and this is usually the deciding factor in which type of roof our clients choose.
+However, metal roofs have a longer life span than asphalt roofs and is usually a deciding factor in which type of roof our clients choose.

 We hope this article has been helpful in answering your questions about the pros and cons of both asphalt and metal roofs.
 We are here to answer any further questions you may have.